HealthScreening/Success-Screening-Clone/README.md

 A full request to this URL might look like this:
 `file://C:\Users\User\Desktop\Success-Screening-Clone-main\page.html?type=guest&name=John+Doe&date=Wednesday,+December+8,+2021+7:15+AM`

-**Note:**: Replace `C:\Users\User\Desktop\Success-Screening-Clone-main\page.html` with wherever you saved the folder from the download above.
+**Note:** Replace `C:\Users\User\Desktop\Success-Screening-Clone-main\page.html` with wherever you saved the folder from the download above.
 On MacOS/Linux, the path might be `/Users/User/Desktop/Success-Screening-Clone-main/page.html`.